When it comes to hiring for a startup, here are some strategies to consider:

 2. Determine your budget

 When competing startups for talent, it is vital to allocate financial resources to hiring and compensation.
-This is not only about salaries and other employee benefits, but also about the amount you are willing to spend on advertising vacant positions.
+This is not only about salaries and other employee benefits, but also about the amount you are willing to spend on advertising vacant positions and marketing budget for a startup.

 3. Craft compelling job descriptions